 And while you can find a million lists online of all the speakeasies in NYC, today I want to give you my perfect Prohibition-bar-crawl itinerary so you can channel your inner Fitzgerald or Louis Long, drown in delicious drinks, and Charleston the night away.

 The Dead Rabbit (5:00–6:00pm)

 After slurping down oysters and drinks, head to this speakeasy institution in Chinatown.
-Mixologists in pharmacist-style clothes create complex cocktails inspired by the apothecaries and absinthe dens in 19th-century Paris.
+Mixologists in pharmacist-style clothes create complex cocktails inspired by the apothecaries and absinthe dens of 19th-century Paris.
 It’s like walking into a 19th-century pharmacy!
-Definitely get an absinthe (yes, it’s legal) drink here.
+Definitely get an absinthe drink here (yes, it’s legal).
 Keep in mind that the dress code is strict, so dress nice.

 Mulberry Project (7:00–8:00pm)